 Dozakhnama by Rabisankar Bal, Translated by Arunava Sinha

-This is one of the best contemporary works I have read recently.
-On the face of it is a conversation between Ghalib and Manto from their respective graves in Delhi and Lahore, talking about their own lives and the hell that they thought their lives were, but hold on, it is not just their story, it is the story of storytelling tradition of this country, of Dastangos who used to wander around telling stories.
-It is about art of storytelling, complete with a character who can not live without listening to good stories and even storytellers seek him as listening to a story, asking questions at the right time, giving a nod or murmuring a reaction are all parts of story listening, a feedback that gives more clues to the storyteller and sometimes even imagination.
+Dozakhnama, Conversations in Hell, is one of the best contemporary works I have read recently.
+On the face of it is a conversation between Ghalib and Manto from their respective graves in Delhi and Lahore.
+Talking about their own lives and the hell that they thought their lives were.
+But hold on, it is not just their story.
+It is the story of storytelling tradition of this country, of Dastangos who used to wander around telling stories.
+It is about the art of storytelling, complete with a character who can not live without listening to good stories.
+And even storytellers seek him as listening to a story, asking questions at the right time, giving a nod or murmuring a reaction are all parts of story listening.
+A feedback that gives more clues to the storyteller and sometimes even imagination.

-Ghalib talks about his journey from Agra to Delhi, and his journey to Calcutta via Varanasi, where he actually felt like giving up everything including his religion and live like an ascetic on the banks of Ganga.
+Ghalib talks about his journey from Agra to Delhi, and his journey to Calcutta via Varanasi.
+Where he actually felt like giving up everything including his religion.
+And live like an ascetic on the banks of Ganga.
 Manto talks about his journey from Amritsar to Bombay and to Lahore via Karachi.
-They talk about their dreams, Ghalib talks about his poetry along with the poetry of Mir and Rumi, while Manto talks about the birth of his stories, the controversies that they created and his relationship with Ismat Chugtai.
-The beauty of the narration is that they talk in stories; they always have a story to pull out to make their point.
-This tradition of story inside a story is something I have seen done beautifully in Mahabharata only, not many contemporary authors have the ability to weave a tapestry with independent yet connected or embedded stories.
+They talk about their dreams.
+Ghalib talks about his poetry along with the poetry of Mir and Rumi.
+While Manto talks about the birth of his stories, the controversies that they created and his relationship with Ismat Chugtai.
+The beauty of the narration is that they talk in stories.
+They always have a story to pull out to make their point.
+This tradition of a story inside a story is something I have seen done beautifully in Mahabharata only.
+Not many contemporary authors have the ability to weave a tapestry with independent yet connected or embedded stories.

-They talk about their personal lives, their innumerable affairs and their relationships.
-They talk about their friends and they talk about their constant companions – debt & humiliation – it looks like they were related to each other though them.
-Ghalib chose to stay in Delhi till he died and Manto chose to be a Pakistani citizen after partition.
-They lie in those respective places and if you can imagine them talking and the rest of the people in other graves listening to them, imagine the scene beneath the ground.
+They talk about their personal lives, their innumerable affairs, and their relationships.
+They talk about their friends.
+And they talk about their constant companions – debt & humiliation – it looks like they were related to each other through them.
+Ghalib chose to stay in Delhi till he died.
+And Manto chose to be a Pakistani citizen after partition.
+They lie in those respective places.
+And if you can imagine them talking and the rest of the people in other graves listening to them, imagine the scene beneath the ground.

-I highly recommend this book to anyone who an even a wee bit of interest in the literature of the subcontinent, its storytelling tradition and its poets across the eras.
+I highly recommend this book Dozakhnama to anyone who has even a wee bit of interest in the literature of the subcontinent, its storytelling tradition and its poets across the eras.